The information in this article is up to date through tax year 2019 (taxes filed in 2020).

 What happens if I miss the tax deadline?

 If you miss the tax deadline, the IRS will continue to add penalty fees and charge interest on your taxes until you pay the amount.
 The good news is that they will accept a return three years after it was due.
 So even if you miss the deadline by a week or a month, you can still file.
-Learn more about getting an extension and filing your tax return late here.

 How do I get a refund if I miss the tax deadline?